NickBorgers/Response-to-NIST-on-MFA/Response.md

 There are two options for protecting the authenticator token’s secret key with encryption laid out in 800-63B:
 * Derive an encryption key from a memorized secret, and encrypt the authenticator token’s secret key
-  * NIST specifies that the memorized secret be “at least 6 decimal digits in length”; trivially cracked if the ciphertexts are available to a modestly capable adversary.
+  * NIST specifies that the memorized secret be “at least 6 decimal digits in length”; trivially cracked if the ciphertext is available to a modestly capable adversary.
 * Protect an encryption key in a device which requires physical biometric authentication, and encrypt the authenticator token’s secret key
   * The protection is contingent on the device resisting compromise; this protection is tautological.